Your browser is unsupported

 4. Improve their bedside manner and communication skills with patients.

-5. Familiarize themselves with the functions and goals of the chaplaincy team and their role on the medical care team.
+5. Familiarize themselves with the functions and goals of the chaplaincy or spiritual care team and their role on the medical care team.

 6. Gain perspective on the importance and nuance of spirituality in healthcare via required readings and didactics.